 Cost of membership

-The cost of annual membership subscription (Full or Associate) for 2017 for those paying by direct debit is included in the table below.
+The cost of annual membership subscription (Full or Associate) for 2018 for those paying by direct debit and returning their data capture form on time is included in the table below.

-The first vet from a practice paying by DD is £125.
-For any existing member practices paying by cheque, the first vet will cost £145.
+Annual subscription for the first vet from a practice/place of work paying by DD costs £130.
+For any existing member practices paying by cheque, the first vet will cost £150.
 AVSPNI runs a practice membership scheme with the cost of second and subsequent vets in a practice decreasing on a sliding scale.
 Though subscriptions are collected from the practice, each individual vet member must be named – only named (and paid for!) members get free admission to CPD.
 Subs are cheaper if you pay by Direct Debit and DD is the ONLY option available to new members – you get all the usual DD guarantees plus the chance to amend the number of vets you are paying for each year.
 Single/individual members are welcomed too but if more than one person in a practice wants to join there is obviously a saving to be had via the practice membership scheme.